Tyondai Braxton - solo electronics and video

 Dawn of Midi - Aakaash Israni (bass), Amino Belyamani (piano), Qasim Naqvi (drums)

-*PLEASE NOTE: all times opposite are doors*
+*PLEASE NOTE: all times opposite are doors.
+Click on each date to see stage times*

 Composer, electronic musician and former Battles front man, Tyondai Braxton brings together electronic and modern orchestral elements in his thrilling new solo show.